learn-academy-2019-bravo/ruby-assessments-codecopycoffee/ruby.md

 Choose one of these resources and go through the material (not for hours, only looking for around 10min of your time) then come back here and list a few new things you learned about Ruby.

+"Ancestor classes" is a way of referring to multiple generations of parent classes.
+If we only want to list methods defined for the current class and not inherited from the ancestor class, we can use Classname.instance_methods(false)